 The sales business is conducted on trust and verbal communication.
 The sales manager’s business process is focused on motivation, reward programmes, and interaction between one individual and another.
 They are active promoters of relationships and the importance of the connection between customer and salesperson rather than customer and organisation.

 resulting in sales revenue spikes and falls.
-The hiring of new salespeople into this environment typically leads to poor results and high turnover as they struggle to find their own way to meet targets.
+Hiring new salespeople in this environment typically leads to poor results and high turnover as they struggle to find a way to meet targets.
 Growth is generally organic, and actions are focused on matching competitors.

 This management mindset is the most exposed to sales revenue failure.